Spring Boot Method Security with SAPL

 Adding SAPL Dependencies

-SAPL provides a bill of materials module to help you to use compatible versions of SAPL modules.
-By adding the following to your pom.xml, you do not need to declare the <version> of each SAPL dependency:
+SAPL provides a bill of materials module that keeps SAPL module versions compatible.
+After adding the following block to your pom.xml, you do not need to declare the <version> of each SAPL dependency:

 <dependencyManagement>